 During the ending sequence when Upham emerges from hiding, he speaks in German without subtitles.
 Roughly translated, he says, "Hands up!" and "Lay down your weapons!" several times.
 One of the Germans says, "I know this soldier.
 I know this man."
 Upham responds, "Hold your snout!"
 The German soldier responds, "Upham," then after a pause, Upham shoots him.
 Then, to the rest of the soldiers, he says, "Scram!
 Vanish!"

-As the German soldier stabs Mellish to death, he says: "Gib' auf, du hast keine Chance!
+As the German soldier stabs Mellish to death, he says, "Gib' auf, du hast keine Chance!
 Lass' es uns beenden!
 Es ist einfacher für dich, viel einfacher.
 Du wirst sehen, es ist gleich vorbei."
-This translates: "Give up, you don't stand a chance!
+This translates to, "Give up, you don't stand a chance!
 Let's end this here!
 It will be easier for you, much easier.
 You'll see it will be over quickly."
 The words are spoken in accent-free German.

-In the opening scene, we see an old man, visiting the cemetery in Normandy and the scene ends with the camera zooming into his eyes.
-The next scene, we see Cpt.
-Miller's helmet and we all thought that this was the old man on the cemetery.
-But if you look closer at the first scene, you will see that the old man has a small button of 101st Airborne in his shirt, the unit which Pvt Ryan belongs.
+In the opening scene we see an old man visiting the cemetery in Normandy, and the scene ends with the camera zooming into his eyes.
+In the next scene, we see Capt.
+Miller's helmet, assuming that this was the old man on the cemetery.
+However, if you look closer at the first scene, you will see that the old man has a small button of 101st Airborne in his shirt--the unit to which Pvt Ryan belonged.